 Faculty Resources

 Courses must go through the Cardinal Core Curriculum Committee's (CCCC) course proposal process to be designated as Cardinal Core.
-Cardinal Core courses may be at the 100, 200, or 300 level and must be open to registration by students in any undergraduate unit of the university.
+Cardinal Core courses should be at the 100 or 200 level and with special consideration, the committee will review courses at the 300 level.
+Courses should be foundational in nature and appropriate for first and second year students.
+They must be open to registration by students in any undergraduate unit of the university.
 Courses should have no prerequisites other than placement scores or other Cardinal Core courses (e.g., Math or English Composition).
 Special Topics courses will not be considered for Cardinal Core.

 Cardinal Core Designations